Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The unicameral National Parliament has 111 seats, of which 22 are occupied by the governors of the provinces and the remainder are popularly elected for 5-year terms.

 The oil and gas industry is overseen by the Ministry of Petroleum & Energy.
 Oil Search, founded in 1929, is the largest oil company in the country.
-A 17.6% interest is held by the government.
+Kumul Petroleum Holdings Limited (KPHL) is the NOC replacing NPCP Holdings in 2015 which was incorporated in 2009 and holds 16.57% equity in the PNG LNG Project .

 Papua New Guinea was given Observer status in the Association of Southeast Asian Nations (ASEAN) in 1976.